 As a photographer, there is no end to the skill and experience that you can add to your growing tool belt.
 If you’re in a rut, challenge yourself to excel in a new facet of photography, or excel afresh in an old one.

-However, whatever you do, do it with excellence; excellence in skill, business, quality, marketing, and content.
-And never stop growing, learning, and improving.
+Make sure that whatever you do, you DO IT WITH EXCELLENCE; excellence in skill, business, quality, marketing, and content.
+And never stop growing, learning, and improving!

 Sara McNutt lives, writes, and photographs in Missoula, MT.
-You can find her on Facebook at Sara McNutt Photography.
+You can find her on Facebook and Instagram.